-An affiliate disclosure – also called an affiliate disclaimer – is a statement saying that certain links on a platform are affiliate links, informing users of your website that you are compensated for promoting certain products.
+An affiliate disclosure, or disclaimer, states that certain links on a platform are affiliate links, informing users of your website that you are compensated for promoting specific products.

-In this article youโll find everything that you need to know about affiliate disclosures.
-Why do you need one in the first place?
+But why do you need one?
 And what should be included in a good disclosure?
 Dive right in to find out!

 Why do you need an affiliate disclosure?

-The first and foremost reason why you need an affiliate disclosure is that it is mandated by the FTC.
-They state in their guideline that you need to include a disclosure when you are being compensated for reviewing or otherwise writing about products or services.
+The first and foremost reason you need an affiliate disclosure is that the FTC mandates it.
+Their guideline states you must include one when compensated for reviewing or writing about products or services.

-Those reviews or other content might influence a consumerโs decisions or purchases.
-It makes sense that you should inform your readers about any commissions you might receive for them making a purchase via one of your links.
+Those reviews or other content might influence a consumer’s decisions or purchases.
+It makes sense to inform your readers about any commissions you might receive for them purchasing one of your links.

-Including an affiliate disclosure is, therefore, also simply a matter of best business practice.
+Including an affiliate disclosure is a matter of best business practice.
 It helps you build an open and transparent relationship with your readers.
-It helps them to make informed decisions, based – at least partly – on your great content.
-And helping your readers should be the main target behind any affiliate website.
+It helps them make informed decisions based—at least partly—on your great content.
+Helping your readers should be the main target behind any affiliate website.

 What could go wrong when you fail to add an affiliate disclosure?

-You might be wondering if adding a disclosure is really that important.
-If thatโs the case, you might find the following example eye-opening.
+You might wonder if adding a disclosure is really that important.
+If that’s the case, the following example might be eye-opening.

-LulaRoe was later sued for $49 million by disgruntled consultants because they feel as though the company tricked people into joining their group by saying you can earn a six-figure salary if you join the team and start selling their clothes.
+LulaRoe was later sued for $49 million by disgruntled consultants because they felt the company tricked people into joining their group by saying they could earn a six-figure salary if they joined the team and started selling their clothes.
 LulaRoe has been pegged with accusations of running a pyramid scheme.

 In this case, consumers read Hinks’ blogs and decided they wanted to join the LulaRoe team, thus falling for the alleged pyramid scheme.
-If Hinks is being compensated by LulaRoe, it’s unfair for her to recommend their products directly.
-Whatโs more, the discredited state of LulaRoe has also harmed the credibility of Hinks.
+If LulaRoe is compensating Hinks, it’s unfair for her to recommend their products directly.
+Moreover, LulaRoe’s discredited state has also harmed Hinks’ credibility.

 The importance of being trusted by your readers

-No one wants to be seen as an affiliate marketer that is trying to deceive their readers by posting overly positive reviews or saying things like “this product was sent to me in exchange for my honest opinion”.
-In the long run, content that is genuinely aimed at helping consumers to make better decisions will always win out over content that is deceitful.
+No one wants to be seen as an affiliate marketer trying to deceive their readers by posting overly positive reviews or saying, “This product was sent to me in exchange for my honest opinion.”
+In the long run, content genuinely helping consumers make better decisions will always win out over deceitful content.

-A nice bonus is that you, as the one writing the content, might sleep a lot better when you know that your commissions werenโt collected at the expense of your readers.
+A nice bonus is that you, as the one writing the content, might sleep a lot better knowing that your commissions weren’t collected at the expense of your readers.

 The Federal Trade Commission has recently revised its guidelines for affiliate disclosures.
-This is a list of six things you need to know about them:
+This is a list of five things you need to know about them:

 How to add an affiliate disclosure to your blog or website?

-Now that you know the importance of affiliate disclosures, itโs time to get to the technical part.
-There are a few different ways to add affiliate disclosures to your website.
+Now that you understand the importance of affiliate disclosures, it’s time to get to the technical part.
+There are a few different ways to add them to your website.

-Please note that this is not a replacement for displaying disclosures in close proximity to any affiliate links or content.
-It is simply a nice way to offer your readers some additional information on the affiliate partnerships you might be endorsing.
+Please note that this does not replace displaying disclosures close to affiliate links or content.
+It is an excellent way to offer your readers additional information on the affiliate partnerships you might endorse.

 Affiliate link disclosure examples